JunaSalazar/MiniSO/README.md

 # MiniSO
 Operating System final proyect.
-If you do not do it by yourself, you will NOT pass the class.
+"If you do not do it by yourself, you will NOT pass the class".

 ## Description
 Final proyect for the class Operating System, from the Universidad de Monterrey (UDEM).